kripken/ammo.js/README.markdown

 Instructions
 ------------

+builds/ contains prebuilt versions of ammo.js:

+  ammo.slow.js: A very slow debug version.
+This includes many runtime checks and safety measures. ammo.fast.js: Coming soon.

-Stable ammo.js files will be available soon.
-Meanwhile, you can build it yourself, as follows:
+You can also build ammo.js yourself, as follows:

  * Get Emscripten